sit-dsa/dsa01-overview/README.md

-# :wave: The Basics of GitHub
+# :wave: DSA: The Basics of GitHub
+(DSA stands for Data Structures & Algorithms)

 ## 🤓 Course overview and learning outcomes